lrberge/sircon/README.md

 Several histories co-exist, but live in different houses.
 For example, when you run `browser()` from within a function, sircon creates an history specific to this function.
 Hence the commands from within this function will not mess your main history for the main commands.
 And when you return to the function that has been `browser()`'ed, you recover its previous history.

+Note that commands longer than 10 lines do not appear in the history.

 ## Options

 There are multiple options.
 Any option can be set either: i) globally (`set_global`), ii) locally  (`set_local`), or iii) for the current session only (`set`).
 Global values modify entries in the config file located at `USERPROFILE/.sircon`, while local values modify entries in `working_dir/.sircon`.
 You can also `get` the current option value or `reset` it to factory default.